patrickweng7/vip/Notebook-Rayan-Khoury.md

 3. Objective: a value to characterize individuals that you are trying to maximize or minimize (usually the goal is to increase objective through the evolutionary algorithm
 4. Fitness: relative comparison to other individuals; how well does the individual accomplish a task relative to the rest of the population?
 5. Selection: Represents ‘survival of the fittest’; gives preference to better individuals, therefore allowing them to pass on their genes
-	* Fitness Proportionate: The greater the fitness, the greater the probability to be selected for next gen
+	* Fitness Proportionate: The greater the fitness, the greater the probability to be selected for next generation
 	* Tournament: Several tournaments among individuals; winners are selected for mating
 NB: (You can spin a roulette wheel and select a pool, highest wins)
 6. Mating/Crossover: Represents mating between individuals